The Calm in the Quarantine

 About the Author of 10 Minutes of Stretches to Do From Home: The Calm in the Quarantine

 Eryn Stennes is a fitness professional in the Twin Cities, MN.
 She is NETA certified as a personal training, ACE Group Fitness certified and has worked at LifeTime Fitness since 2013.
 She teaches small group training, group fitness and yoga classes.
 Eryn is also a Master Trainer and STRONG Tech for STRONG NationTM.
 She enjoys helping people reach their goals and realizing they are capable of more than they thought.
-You can read more from Eryn on her blog Inside the Circus.
+You can read more from Eryn on her blog Inside the Circus or check out her group fitness classes at Eryn Stennes Fitness.